crazybie/linear_ac/README.md

-# LAC - Linear Allocator for Golang
+# Lac - Linear Allocator for Golang

 ## Goal
 Speed up the memory allocation and improve the GC performance, especially for dynamic-memory-heavy applications.